11lugg/validate-template/README.md

 # **Validate Template**

-A robust web solution to validate new products.
-This template is completely powered by the headless CMS Primic
+A comprehensive web platform designed for new product validation, fully driven by the Prismic headless CMS.

 ### **Live Demo**